Alex Kontorovich: Biography

 and is an editor for the Annals of Formalized Mathematics.

 Honors and awards

 Kontorovich is a Fellow of the American Mathematical Society, elected in the 2017 class of fellows.
 He was a Sloan Research Fellow from 2013 to 2015.

 In 2014 Kontorovich received the Levi L. Conant Prize for the paper "From Apollonius to Zaremba: Local-global phenomena in thin orbits".

+Personal life

+Kontorovich is the son of Vladimir Kontorovich, an economics professor at Haverford College, and Alla Gil, the former managing director of the investment banking division at Goldman Sachs.
+He is married to Amy Rosen Kontorovich, a professor at the Icahn School of Medicine at Mount Sinai.